yum install sntp.x86_64 Loaded plugins: fastestmirror Existing lock /var/run/yum.pid: another copy is running as pid 9571. Another app is currently holding the yum lock; waiting for it to exit... The other application is: yum Memory : 86 M RSS (408 MB VSZ) Started: Thu Feb 6 20:44:53 2020 - 00:35 ag

 # vi /etc/yum/pluginconf.d/refresh-packagekit.conf enabled=0

-With CentOS/RHEL 7 we have an alternate tool "
+With CentOS/RHEL 7 and higher release, we have an alternate tool "

 dnf" as a package manager.
 You must understand that there are major improvements with dnf and should not be considered same as yum.